 On this page you will find information about all kinds of food allergy, including nut allergy, egg allergy, milk allergy and allergy to sesame and other seeds.
-You can also find information about lactose intolerance, reactions to wheat and irritable bowel syndrome (IBS).
+You can also find information about a range of food intolerances such as lactose intolerance, gluten intolerance and histamine intolerance, as well as reactions to wheat and irritable bowel syndrome (IBS).
 We have factsheets available to help you work out whether you have a food allergy or intolerance and we can also provide support when it comes to identifying your food intolerance.
 You can find all of our factsheets at the bottom of this page.

 What is Food Allergy?

 Food allergy is caused when the body mistakenly makes an antibody (IgE) to 'fight off' a specific food.
 When the food is next eaten (or sometimes is just in contact with the skin) it triggers an immune system response which results in the release of histamine and other substances in the body.

 These cause various symptoms, depending on where in the body they are released.
 Very rarely the immune system chemicals are released throughout the body, causing a 'systemic' reaction (such as anaphylaxis).